 2. Optimize your content for search results.

 Once you’ve written your post, look for opportunities to optimize your content for popular keywords.
-Use a tool like Google Keyword Planner or Moz’s Keyword Explorer to research which search terms are popular, related to your content topic.
+Use a tool like Google Keyword Planner (part of Google Ads) or Moz’s Keyword Explorer to research which search terms are popular, related to your content topic.

 These keyword tools might even help you identify new topics to write about.
 If you see a related search term you haven’t targeted yet, jot it down for a future post.

 The perfect keyword has high popularity and low competition.
 But most importantly, the keyword has to be relevant to your audience and your content.

 For our holiday email blog post, we targeed the keyword phrase “holiday email templates.”
 At the time I pulled the report, my chosen phrase had about 100-1,000 average monthly searches and the competition for that key phrase was low.

 I also used Google Trends to see if the search popularity picked up during the holiday season.
 As anticipated, there are big spikes in search popularity for this term every year from October-December.

 Once you choose the right keyword, add it to your content: